Due to the public health emergency. The interior spaces of the Chesapeake Heritage and Visitors Center are closed to the public. Please check back.

-Adjacent to Piney Narrows Yacht Haven, the Chesapeake Heritage and Visitor Center is located on the Kent Narrows waterfront at the end of Piney Narrows Road, on the western side of the Kent Narrows.
-The Center was formeraly known as the Chesapeake Exploration Center.
+The Chesapeake Heritage & Visitors Center is located on the Kent Narrows waterfront at the end of Piney Narrows Road, on the western side of the strait of the Kent Narrows.
 Here visitors may pick up a beautifully illustrated Watermen's Way Heritage Trail map depicting the Kent Narrows Waterfront Area.
-The map that shows all of the marinas, restaurants hotels, trails and attractions in the Waterfront Village Area.
+The map shows the marinas, restaurants hotels, trails and attractions in the Waterfront Village Area.

 Enjoy the View